Are Epoxy Floors Slippery? A Guide to Safety & Performance

 However, epoxy flooring does not have to remain slippery when wet.
 With the right installation approach, it can be transformed into a safer surface that minimizes risks.
 Adding texture and using specialized materials can significantly improve traction, even in wet conditions.

-If you are wondering how to make epoxy floors non slip, there are several proven methods that professionals use to prevent slip and enhance safety.
+If you are wondering how to make epoxy floors non-slip, there are several proven methods that professionals use to prevent slips and enhance safety.

 One of the most effective solutions is the use of slip additives.
 These materials are mixed into the epoxy floor coating or applied as part of the top layer.
 Common slip additives include silica sand and aluminum oxide, both of which create a textured surface that improves grip.